 When I was pregnant, I had a lot of time to knit.
-I knitted scarves and baby hats and a friend of mine suggested I could sell these.
+I knitted scarves and baby hats and a friend of mine suggested I could make crafts to make and sell.

 I had no idea, but there are thousands of crafts that make money (like mason jar crafts too!).
 And if you’re a stay at home mom that wants to make extra money from home, why not find some easy things to make and sell for money?

 What’s great is that you can do all of this at home!
 There is no need to go to trade shows or craft fairs in your city to sell your crafts.